-Unless you’re building a rig with dual graphics cards (which we wouldn’t recommend) you won’t need more than one PCIe x16 slot (the largest PCIe slot, which the graphics card plugs into).
+Unless you’re building a rig with dual graphics cards (which we strongly recommend against) you won’t need more than one PCIe x16 slot (the largest PCIe slot, which the graphics card plugs into).
 There are three main types of motherboard: ATX, Micro-ATX, and Mini-ITX.
 While there are many other sizes, they are not nearly as common as these three.

-- ATX: This is the full-sized motherboard, and comes with multiple PCIe slots and four RAM slots.
-It costs more and takes up more space than the other two sizes, but in exchange allows for greater customizability; you can have more RAM and run dual graphics cards if desired.
+- ATX: This is the full-sized motherboard, and typically comes with multiple PCIe slots and four RAM slots.
+ATX boards usually cost more than a comparable Micro-ATX and take up more space than the other two sizes, but they allow for greater customizability and connectivity.

-The best course of action is usually to decide what CPU, RAM, graphics card, storage, and case to use first, then choose your Motherboard based on this.
+Since compatibility with so many different components is affected by the motherboard, the best course of action is usually to decide what CPU, RAM, graphics card, storage, and case to use first, then choose your motherboard based on these factors.

 How to choose a CPU:

-The CPU is probably the most important component, so it’s important to consider thoroughly when picking one.
+The CPU is one of the two most important components, so it’s important to consider thoroughly when picking one.
 There are two main brands to choose from: Intel and AMD.
-There are many generations of CPU’s (Intel is on its 11th generation, and AMD’s Ryzen processors are on their 5th)
+Among both of these brands there are many generations in existence (Intel is on its 13th generation, and AMD’s Ryzen processors are on their 7th)

 These are Intel’s Core i5 and AMD’s Ryzen 5 processors.
 These are considered by many to be the ideal gaming processors; they’re not as expensive as an 7 or 9 category, but get similar in-game performance.
 An i5 or Ryzen 5 is good if you’re looking to build a high-mid tier gaming rig, or if you need to run office-type software (like word processors, Internet browsers, or spreadsheets) at maximum speed.

 The 7-tier includes Intel’s Core i7 and AMD’s Ryzen 7 processors.
-These are extremely powerful processors and are capable of running games at very high framerates when paired with a good graphics card, and capable of running many programs at the same time with no trouble.
+These are extremely powerful CPUs and are capable of running games at very high framerates when paired with a great graphics card, and capable of running many programs at the same time with no trouble.

 7-category CPUs are best if you’re building a PC for more than just gaming, and will be doing things like video editing that will require more cores.
 They may also be the best option for you if you plan on having a very large number of programs running simultaneously.